itimpi/parity.check.tuning/Parity Check Tuning Design Notes.md

 | ------                | -------
 | status                | Provides a dump to stdout of the /proc/mdstat information
 | check                 | Initiates a correcting parity check
-| check CORRECT         | Initiates a correcting parity check
+| check CORRECT [offset] | Initiates a correcting parity check.
+An optional offset can be provided for the starting position
-| check NOCORRECT       | Initiate a non-correcting parity check
+| check NOCORRECT [offset] | Initiate a non-correcting parity check.
+An optional offset can be provided for the starting position.
 | nocheck               | Cancels a running parity sync/check
 | set md_write_method 1 | Enable Turbo write
 | set md_num_stripes x  |